Brown food bins in Enfield are collected every week on your normal collection day.

 All properties that have kerbside wheeled bins receive the free weekly food recycling service.
 All food waste should be recycled using this service.
-This replaces the previous mixed garden and food waste collection service.

 What can go in your food bin

-Things that can go in your brown food bin
+What can go in your brown bin

 - General food waste

 - Compostable liners (if they're 100% compostable with the seedling logo)

 - Tea bags and coffee grounds

 What cannot go in your brown bin

 - General rubbish (like packaging)